IMMM-SFA/tell/doc/source/user_guide.rst

     * - Forcing factors
       - Projections should respond to changes in meteorology/climate and population.
     * - Multiscale consistency
-      - Should produce hourly total electricity demand at the county, state, and BA scale that are conceptually and quantitatively consistent.
+      - Should produce hourly total electricity demand at the county, state, and BA scale that are conceptually and quantitatively consistent with each other.
     * - Open-source
       - Should be based entirely on publicly available data and be made available as an extensively-documented open-source model.